AdobeDocs/campaign-classic.en/help/platform/using/specific-configuration-database.md

 >[!NOTE]
 >
 >For Windows, you must install the Sybase IQ client on the Adobe Campaign server and create an ODBC connection.
-Make sure you create a system datasource when the Adobe Campaign server (nlserver) is running as a service in Windows.
+Make sure you create a system data source when the Adobe Campaign server (nlserver) is running as a service in Windows.

 ## Configure access to Teradata {#configure-access-to-teradata}